- Company’s Blog

 Don’t Ruin Your Shelves

 We’re constantly surprised by the number of people we’ve met who have no idea that it’s possible to get additional shelves for the interior of their refrigerator.
-All it takes is contacting the manufacture, and placing an order.
+All it takes is contacting the manufacture and placing an order.
 The additional shelves lower the compulsion to overload the shelves, causing the plastic brackets to snap off.
+More information about it in this article tips here…

 Trouble Shooting Your Refrigerator